davidtheobald8/landscapen/README.md

 returns: image with distance into patch ("core") and away from (into "matrix")'
  ## <a name="proc"></a>Process functions
-### lse.connectivityPercolation
-  Calculates percolation connectivity as a function of a binary resistance surface (x) and sensitivity (a) to some local measure (H, typically though of as habitat suitability or human modification) R, using:
-    x = t < r^(1-aH), where r is a uniform random value 0 to 1, a ranges from 0 (no sensitivity, i.e. random) to 1.0 (fully sensitive) to H. t is the percolation threshold, typically 0.5962 is used for rectangular structure with 8 neighbor adjacency.
-    Connectivity P is then calculated as the accumated Euclidean distance travelling the shortest distance from each node across the binary resistance surface x, averaged across distance surfaces for *iterations*.
- !!!need to fill in holes when caused by random removal, vs. those not reached.

 ### lse.connectivityWatersheds
   Estimates up and downstream connectivity by calculating a statistic on an image with *values*, for watersheds, that is averaged vertically through
   Hydrologic Unit Codes specified in *lstHUCS*.
 Currently only works for the conterminous US.